-As depressing as it seems, all animals will eventually die—unless we find a way to turn them into immortal robot creatures, that is.
+Must Have Offspring…As depressing as it seems, all animals will eventually die.
+Well, unless we find a way to turn them into immortal robot creatures, but let's assume that day is still far off.
 In order for a species to survive, it must replace these dying animals.
 The replacements are created through reproduction.

-.
-Biological means something related to life.
-Imperative means something that must be completed—no ifs, ands, or buts.
-A biological imperative is something that is essential for life to continue.
+This need to reproduce is called a biological imperative.
+An "imperative" is something that must be completed—no ifs, ands, or buts.
+So, a biological imperative is something that is essential for life to continue.

-Parental sacrifices can occur before reproduction, during reproduction, or after reproduction.
-On a simple basis it might mean the physical sacrifice of being pregnant.
-Pregnancy requires lots of energy, and it can make animals slower and at risk to predators.
-At the extremes it might mean a fight to the death over a mate (or a whole beach full of mates
+Parental sacrifices can occur before reproduction, during the act itself, or after reproduction.
+It might be a physical sacrifice, like being pregnant or having to regurgitate your lunch to feed your tweeting offspring.
+Pregnancy requires lots of energy, and it can make animals slower and put them at risk to predators.
+For some animals, it might mean a fight to the death over a mate.
+Other times, a male might sacrifice himself after mating.

 Remember, the name of the game is survival of the species and survival of the family genes.
 They are the most valuable heirloom around.

 Doesn't this Amaurobius ferox look delicious?
 Maybe it's just a baby spider thing.
-Image from here
+Image from here.

-.
+Each chromosome contains smaller segments of DNA known as genes.
+Genes come in different flavors, or alleles.
 Blue and brown are two alleles of the eye color gene.
 Different alleles are the cause of diversity among animal populations (including humans).

 Anyhow, for successful reproduction, a new animal must be created with the correct number of chromosomes.
 Different animals have different numbers of chromosomes, but the goal is always the same: to produce an animal with the same number as the previous generation.